Who Should Attend the Inspection?

 -

-These agents are new, and they haven’t sold a lot of houses.
-They learn a lot about the inspection process when they attend, and they use this information to help their current client and their future clients.
+Realtors who just recently entered real estate haven’t sold a lot of houses, so they will learn a lot about the inspection process when they attend.
+They can use this information to help their current client - and their future clients.
 These agents should definitely attend the review portion of the inspection.

 -

-These agents show up at the inspection because they’re working with first-time home buyers who are new the the buying experience.
-They introduce us to the client, and they tag along to provide moral support.
+Some agents are working with first-time home buyers who are new to the the buying experience, so they tag along to provide moral support.
 They don’t get in the way, and their clients appreciate them being there.
 These agents have their clients’ needs in mind and should definitely attend.

 -

-These agents show up because they feel it’s their due diligence.
+Experienced agents often show up because they feel it’s their due diligence.
 They want to be informed about any significant issues that arise, and they want to understand the issues and see them firsthand.
 These agents have their clients’ needs in mind and should definitely attend.

 -